 If the project is very small and very straightforward, it is entirely possible that your building work can be undertaken by a builder without the need for drawings or the involvement of an Architect.
-Most of the time, however, the design is not pre-determined, and some drawing work is required, if for nothing else than to accurately define what the builder is pricing for.
-Depending on the size and complexity of the project, this drawing work can include everything from initial sketches, through Planning Drawings, to technical drawings to satisfy Building Regulations and for the builder to build from.
-For everything other than the most basic lean-to extensions, this is more than simple ‘drawing work’ and involves some design, whether it is basic space planning, conceptual design sketches, or detailed technical design.
+Most of the time, however, the form and extent of the building works are not pre-determined, and some design work is required, if for nothing else than to accurately define what the builder is pricing for.
+Depending on the size and complexity of the project, this drawing work can include everything from initial sketches, through Planning drawings, to Technical drawings to satisfy Building Regulations and for the builder to price and build from.
+For everything other than the most basic extensions, this is more than simple ‘drawing work’ and involves some design, whether it is basic space planning, conceptual design sketches, or detailed technical design.

 So, assuming the project isn’t very small, it is definitely best to have some design drawings, but does an Architect need to do them?
 Unlike in some countries in the world, there is no requirement by law for an Architect to be involved in a project, and there is also no protection of the function of an Architect.
 That means that anyone is allowed to perform the job of an Architect.
 They are not, however, allowed to call themselves an Architect.
 Under the Architects Act, only people who have undertaken the relevant training and paid their dues to the Architects Registration Board are allowed to call themselves an Architect.
 As such, you will find a lot of ‘architectural designers’ on the market, who are not Architects.

 So what’s the big deal?

 Why not hire an ‘architectural designer’ to do your drawing work for a fraction of the price?
 There are several reasons, but in short, you have no protection or reassurance that they are competent.